organisciak/dissertation/document/2_litreview.md

  commons-based peer production[@benkler_wealth_2006], and free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999].

-While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seems to have comented its use as a broad concept.
+While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seems to have commented its use as a broad concept.

 ### Wisdom of the Crowds